 Figure 2-3: Aerocentric MD2.

-An Areocentric (Mars-centric) MD2 would maintain replicas of a DSN-provided PRC.
+An Areocentric (Mars-centric) MD2 could maintain replicas of a DSN-provided PRC.
 Replicas are maintained in the Areocentric reference space.
 The Martian replica clock would act as the master clock in the Areocentric domain.
 A secondary stable clock would be designated as well.
-The creation of an MD2 type domain would allow for a limited implementation of required relativistic correction [71] on a domain basis thereby eliminating the need to apply correction in each remote platform from Earth.
+The creation of an MD2 type domain would allow for a limited implementation of required relativistic correction [68] on a domain basis thereby eliminating the need to apply correction in each remote platform from Earth.

-For an Areostationary system, a minimum of three satellites would be required to support redundancy and inviews.
+For an Areostationary system, a minimum of three satellites would be required to support redundancy and a required number of satellites in view.
 A method of implementation would be through radiometric time transfer via communication links to manage the Areostationary platforms.
 The following steps illustrate an example of an acceptable method to set the MD2 master clock.
 Figure 2-4 below illustrates the methodology.
-Several assumptions are required for viable time transfer.
+Several assumptions may need to be met to support time transfer.

 The transmission medium exhibits reciprocity